 photo: Lennard Heijer

-From October 2017 Ineke Hans is professor Design in Social Context (ID2) at UdK
+From October 2017 Ineke Hans is professor Design and Social Context (ID2) at UdK

 Our world rapidly changes and with it the position of the designer.